[UPDATED: on this day of 14/01/19 — lockout laws have officially been rolled back.]

 What’s even more concerning is the fact the very same violence purported to “no longer exist” has simply found a new home in the surrounding areas outside the Lockout zone.
 And it hasn’t just found a new home – like a parasite to a once healthy host, it has since flourished by all accounts.
 Newtown, Double Bay, Bondi Beach, and Coogee have seen a 30% increase in non-domestic assaults [BOCSAR 2019].
 So when all is said and done, violence hasn’t been cut down at all, the local economy suffers, and would you look at that – somehow The Star casino is doing just fine.

 This is far from a victory.
 This is a damning indictment of our domestic policy-maker’s myopic approach to crime prevention, transparent moral posturing, and grossly obvious corporate interest.
 This is a reactionary and poorly considered decision made in the face of public pressure.
 Dare I say it, this is even a convenient play for public favour to get ahead of the next election.

-Fun fact, there's no easier win than appearing tough on crime, because a) no one is exactly pro-crime, and b) boots to the ground with a beefed-up police force is tangible enough for people to understand as opposed to, oh I don't know, sound policy that considers the long term?
-I mean really... why set up something that someone else could potentially take credit for when it finally yields results in a few years time when you can just look like you're getting shit done today and keep your seat?
+Fun fact, there’s no easier win than appearing tough on crime, because a) no one is exactly pro-crime, and b) boots to the ground with a beefed-up police force is tangible enough for people to understand as opposed to sound policy that considers the long term.
+I mean really… why set up something that someone else could potentially take credit for when it finally yields results in a few years time when you’re no longer in office when you can just look like you’re getting shit done today, thereby retaining your seat?
 This is, after all, just a convoluted popularity contest.
 Act accordingly.

 In times of hardship, however, comes adaptation and creativity.
 As not long after the passing of the Lockout Laws on that fateful 2014 day, an underground party scene in Sydney was brought to life.
-And it's been quietly thriving for some time now.
+And it quietly thrived for some time.